 Dress the Way You Want to be Addressed

-In the workplace, many people dress very conservatively.
+In many workplaces, many people dress very conservatively and professional.
 If your workplace is formal you probably show up daily wearing your 3 piece suit or your fitted skirt and shirt and if your workplace is a kind of uniform workplace, you probably show up in uniform daily.
 Your work Christmas party is a good place to show off your style following the theme you were given for the party.
 For example, my own work Christmas party dress code states “party wear”, so I sure will wear something to party in – if I choose to go the party.
-Although it is important to show off your style to your work Christmas party, here are a few do’s and don’ts of the work place Christmas party:
+Although it is important to show off your style to your work Christmas party, here are a few do’s and don’ts of the workplace Christmas party:

-- Have fun with your look but don’t look slutty.
+- Have fun with your look but don’t look slutty, tacky or drab.
 Be as expressive as you want but your work Christmas party is not the place to flaunt the boobs or show off the thighs – leave that for your own private parties or the club.

 - Wear make up if you are a make up wearer but don’t go over the top.
 In this case, let less be more because less is truly more.